 If you want to make money with an email list, you need to be in contact with your subscribers regularly.
 Additionally, you should have a go-to format that you use to do this.
 I enjoy an excellent newsletter format.

 And if you are doing the newsletter format, you can charge brands to be in your newsletter that week.
 It can be a banner ad, a link to their blog post, whatever.

 You can charge a flat fee for mentioning them as long as you disclose that they are paying you to mention them in the email.

-I do this on my weekly newsletter to my list.
-It’s the last section on every weekly email.
-When I don’t have ads from companies, I just put in affiliate links instead.
+I do this in my weekly newsletter to my list.
+It’s the last section of every weekly email.
+When I don’t have ads from companies, I just add affiliate links instead.